Complex Order Handling

 Complex Order Book (COB)

-Currently, eligible marketable complex orders having up to four legs and having a ratio of one-to three or lower or three-to-one or greater can be executed automatically in CBOE Hybrid.
-Non-marketable complex orders may be booked in the COB.
+Currently, eligible complex orders having up to four legs and having a ratio of one-to three or higher or three-to-one or lower may be executed automatically and/or booked in the COB.
 Once introduced in the COB, the resting order will automatically execute if:

 - The quotes or orders for the individual legs line up to make the resting order marketable (In SPX the resting order will COA first if it becomes marketable); or